Guide to Hay-on-Wye

 Our Guide to Hay-on-Wye (30-40 mins drive)

-With lots of bookshops, this creative little bit of the borderlands is known as the town of books.
-The weekly Market Day on Thursdays is a delight of creativity with food, crafts and vintage stalls.
+With lots of bookshops, this creative little bit of the borderlands is known as the town of books, with lots of cafes too.

 Top on the list for many people is Richard Booth’s Bookshop, not only for books, but it also has a café - good for coffee and lunch - and a cinema out the back (Lion Street, HR3 5AA / www.boothbooks.co.uk).
 Almost next door is the Hay Deli where you can stock up on local cheeses and supplies (www.haydeli.co.uk).